pyside/pyside2-setup/sources/pyside6/doc/gettingstarted.rst

     python debug_windows.py

-* ``missing_bindings.py``: This script is used to compare the state of PySide6 and PyQt5 regarding available modules and classses.
+* ``missing_bindings.py``: This script is used to compare the state of PySide and PyQt regarding available modules and classses.
 This content is displayed in our `wiki page`_, and can be used as follows::

-    python missing_bindings.py --qt-version 5.15.1 -w all
+    python missing_bindings.py --qt-version 6.0.1 -w all

-  Please keep in mind we rely on BeautifulSoup_ to parse the content, so you will be to install it besides PySide6 and PyQt5 (Including additional modules like DataVisualiztion, QtCharts, WebEngine, etc).
+.. note:: The script relies on BeautifulSoup to parse the content and generate a list of the missing bindings.

 .. _repository: https://github.com/liyanage/macosx-shell-scripts/